szocske19/lecture-notes-wiki/2018_xtext.md

 	}
 	```

-	This scope restrict the available objects for the _isA_ reference of all the _Entity_ EClass.
+	This scope restricts the objects available as endpoints for the _isA_ reference of the _Entity_ EClass.
 The ```Scopes``` class contains static methods to create scope descriptions from a list of EObjects.

-	_Note: This is an Xtend file, simple Java code is generated under the xtend-gen folder (further description about the language can be found here: http://eclipse.org/xtend/)_

 1. Check out in our example (Runtime Eclipse, example.er file).